-NCII, through a collaboration with the University of Connecticut, developed a set of course modules focused on developing educators’ skills in using explicit instruction.
-These course modules are designed to support faculty and professional development providers with instructing pre-service and in-service educators who are developing and/or refining their implementation of explicit instruction.
+NCII, through a collaboration with the University of Connecticut, developed a set of course content focused on developing educators’ skills in designing and delivering intensive reading instruction.
+This content is designed to support faculty and professional development providers with instructing pre-service and in-service educators who are developing and/or refining their implementation of intensive reading intervention.

 The NCII tools charts include a large amount of information and the “best” tool is not going to be the same for everyone.
 Users should review all the elements of the charts before making decisions.
 This user guide reviews a series of recommended steps that users should consider when making decisions.

 In this video, Dr. Chris Lemons shares considerations for implementing DBI to support students with intellectual and developmental disabilities.
 In this short video, he shares what we know, areas we need to understand better, research that is underway, and places to learn more.